ZJTAN97/learning_typescript/README.md

 <br>
 <br>

-# Declaration merging
+# :snowflake: Declaration merging :snowflake:

 -   a TypeScript process of merging together two or more declarations with the same name.

 ```
 interface Car {